keylime/keylime-vagrant-ansible-tpm-emulator/README.md

 added to the `vagrant` command:

-* `--instances`: The number of Keylime Virtual Machines to create.
+* `--instances`: The number of Keylime virtual machines to create.
 If not provided, it defaults to `1`
-* `--repo`: This mounts your local Keylime git repository into the virtual machine (allowing you to test your code within the VM).
-This is optional.
+* `--repo`: This is intended to help you hack on Keylime.
+It mounts a local Keylime Git repository into the virtual machine, allowing you to test your code within the VM.
+This is optional and will mount the repo directory you pass in at "/root/keylime-dev".
-* `--cpus`: The amount of CPU's.
-If not provided, it defaults to `2`
+* `--cpus`: The number of CPUs.
+If not provided, defaults to `2`
 * `--memory`: The amount of memory to assign.
-If not provided, it defaults to `2048`
+If not provided, defaults to `2048`
 * `--qualityoflife`: Adds a few extras, such as the Powerline improved bash shell prompt as well as an ls alias (ll for ls -lAh).
 This is optional.

 Deployment example, using libvirt as the virtualization provider: